cleanlab/cleanlab-studio/README.md

 ## Quickstart

 1. If this is your first time using the Cleanlab CLI, authenticate with `cleanlab login`.
-You can find your API key at <https://app.cleanlab.ai/upload>.
+You can find your API key at <https://app.cleanlab.ai/upload>, by clicking on "Upload via Command Line".

 2. Upload your dataset ([image](#upload-an-image-dataset), [text](#upload-a-text-dataset), or [tabular](#upload-a-tabular-dataset)) using `cleanlab dataset upload`.

-3. Create a project in Cleanlab Studio and improve your dataset (e.g., correct some labels).
+3. Create a project in Cleanlab Studio.

+4. Improve your dataset in Cleanlab Studio (e.g., correct some labels).

-4. [Download corrected data](#download-corrected-data) with `cleanlab cleanset download`.
+5. [Download your cleanset](#download-cleanset) with `cleanlab cleanset download`.

 ### Upload a dataset